jomalley2112/sql_search_n_sort/README.md

 				- `show_asc: [true|false]` - Should the Sort by dropdown have an option for sorting by this column in ascending order?
 				- `show_desc: [true|false]` - Should the Sort by dropdown have an option for sorting by this column in descending order?
 				- `display_text: "Column display text"` - The text displayed for this column in the Sort by dropdown.
+				- `joined_table: :article` - When sorting on this column it will use the column from a joined table with the name specified.
+Note: You must define the join in your call to sql_sort like the following in your controller `Comment.joins(:article).sql_sort(@sort_by, @sort_dir)`
 		- and optionally you can specify the default ordering column in the model file with or without the :desc option (specifying descending default sort direction):
 			-	`default_sql_sort :sortable_col1 [, :desc]`
 				- NOTE: specifying order in the model's default_scope will cause sql_sort functionality to break